DKaiserLab/imagery_approximation/README.md

 # Imagery Approximation

-This repository contains the analysis code for the project "ADD FINAL TITLE HERE" by Rico Stecher & Daniel Kaiser (LINK).
-You can reproduce the analyses with the data from this OSF repository:...
-It contains the raw and preprocessed EEG data, all image sets used in the analysis as well as the CNN RDMs and EEG RDMs.
+This repository contains the analysis code for the paper "A neuro-computational assessment of the qualities of mental images without introspection" by Rico Stecher & Daniel Kaiser (LINK).
+You can reproduce the analyses with the data from this OSF repository: https://osf.io/dxnhm/overview.
+It contains the raw and preprocessed EEG data, as well as the DNN RDMs and EEG RDMs.
+You can find all image sets used for this analysis in this Hugging Face dataset: https://huggingface.co/datasets/RicoStecher/Imagery_Approximation_Image_Sets.

 Please view the pipeline structure below.